 Honestly, I have read people putting a green chili in the milk before allowing it to set for a yogurt, I have never found that necessary.

-There are just simple few steps like these and guaranteed bowl of homemade Greek yogurt every time.
+How to get a guaranteed bowl of perfectly made homemade Greek yogurt every time.

-- Pour the milk in a clean glass bowl and leave it covered and undisturbed in a warm place for next few hours.
+Pour the milk in a clean glass bowl and leave it covered and undisturbed in a warm place for the next few hours.

 Coming back to my yogurt love, I confess to my affinity to a wide range of varieties in it.
 Mishti Doi or Bengali Sweet Yogurt is something that can be found in my refrigerator at all times.
 It is a sweetened version of yogurt which is often enjoyed as a sweet-dish after meal.